sc2-mkr/arduino-code-optimizer/README.md

 # ACO - Arduino code optimizer
-Reduce memory usage of an Arduino sketch up to 90%.
+Reduce memory usage of your Arduino sketch up to 90%.